 The ideal time for pruning is between June to August.

 It involves removing or cutting plant branches or stems from providing the plant a proper shape and maintaining its aesthetic quality.

-The average height of hibiscus plants is between 4-5feet, whereas pruning helps them attain the length of 7-8ft.
+The average height of hibiscus plants is between 4-5feet, whereas pruning helps them attain 7-8ft.

 Like any other flowering plant, this plant requires attention and care from insects, bugs, and other tiny organisms to not destroy the plant and its beauty.